jspahrsummers/enemy-of-the-state/Enemy of the State.md

 let q = p
 ```

-^ Let's change our example slightly, so that we save the Point into a read-only variable before continuing.
+^ Let’s change our example slightly, so that we save the Point into a read-only variable before continuing.

 ---